cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/cfy-cluster-manager.md

 ### Filling in the configuration file

 #### General Note
 Fill in the information according to the comments in the file itself.
-Please, do not delete anything from it.
+NOTE!
+Do not delete anything from the file.

 #### Load-balancer
 As mentioned before, a load-balancer is not installed as part of the cluster installation.